igloo-project/igloo-doc/source/howtos/UI-Displaying-Collections.md

 #### When getting data from a service or `IQuery`

-If you're not familiar with data querying in OWSI-Core, you probably should read [Querying](Querying.html) before going on.
+If you're not familiar with data querying in Igloo, you probably should read [Querying](Querying.html) before going on.

 ##### Special case: `ISearchQuery`